Level/abstract-leveldown/UPGRADING.md

 This document describes breaking changes and how to upgrade.
 For a complete list of changes including minor and patch releases, please refer to the changelog.

+## Unreleased

+### Default `testCommon` is for disk-based, Node.js implementations only

+If your implementation or its target environment doesn't meet these criteria, you must implement a custom `testCommon`.

+### Default `testCommon` uses unique temporary directories

+This removes the need for cleanup before and/or after tests.
+As such the `cleanup` method has been removed from `testCommon`.
+The `lastLocation` method has also been removed as there is no remaining use of it in abstract tests.
+The `setUp` and `tearDown` methods became noops.

+Previously, implementations using the default `testCommon` had to include `rimraf` in their `devDependencies` and browser-based implementations had to exclude `rimraf` from browserify builds.
+This is no longer the case.

 ## v5

 Dropped support for node 4.
 No other breaking changes.